 Finally, let’s finish with possibly the most important workplace design trend of 2022 – incorporating flexibility into the workplace!
 Flexibility and the choice to work anywhere – often known as “hybrid working” – is accelerating and this will not change in 2022.
 According to a Cushman & Wakefield study, 73% of the workforce believes companies should embrace at least some level of working from home.

 2022 will be very much about creating a working environment that accommodates different working arrangements.
 Employees want to feel that their space empowers them, so a good office space will have flexibility for different types of working.
 This could include different spaces for focussed work, spaces for collaborating, relaxation, lounge seating areas etc. This means that designers will need to make spaces that give workers the freedom and flexibility to choose where and how they work based on the task they are trying to complete.
+Applying power modules throughout the office will allow employees to charge laptops, phones or tablets in any location, meaning they can choose to work flexibly from different parts of the office if desired.

 One way to do this, is by implemented the height-adjustable desks Wolfe as there frame is telescopic, so you get the flexibility to change the amount of desk spaces needed in the future..
 Next to flexibility for the employer, height-adjustable desks are great for posture and wellbeing, it is said that 47% of people with height adjustable desks reported a significant reduction in upper back, shoulder, and neck discomfort.
 65% of people also said height adjustable desks positively impacted their health outside of the workplace!
 The more you know.